 In light of recent developments regarding the COVID-19 (Coronavirus) pandemic, we have made the decision to suspend the visitors practices at our dojo, effective immediately.

-In order to prevent the spread of the virus among our communities, we will not accept any visitors regardless of where they are from, until the end of April.
+In order to prevent the spread of the virus among our communities, we will not accept any visitors regardless of where they are until the end of June.

 These dates are subject to change as the circumstances develop.